patchoo/patchoo/docs/configuring_patchoo.sh.md

 * Ensure you set your api user name and password that you [setup](setup_jss_api_access.md) previously.

-* You can leave the paths as default, but ensure that junki can find [CocoaDialog](install_cocoadialog.md) on the clients.
+* You can leave the paths as default, but ensure that patchoo can find [CocoaDialog](install_cocoadialog.md) on the clients.

 * Set selfsignedcert=true if you are using a self signed cert, or false if you have a trusted certificate on your JSS.

 ### Basic Mode Configuration

-These settings control how junki handles defers and blocking apps (eg. we shouldn't show update notifications when users are potentially presenting in Keynote)
+These settings control how patchoo handles defers and blocking apps (eg. we shouldn't show update notifications when users are potentially presenting in Keynote)

 **note**: this is needs to be improved upon - ideally we need to find if these apps are in fullscreen mode - todo